 #4) Everything is technically a chemical but… It’s important to note that some of the chemicals on the list are naturally occurring (like linalool in lavender, as above).
 However, how can we possibly get to the bottom of such an extensive list?
 Unless you are a chemical engineer, it would take a month of Sundays to research each chemical constituent in order to decipher what is naturally occurring and what is potentially harmful – and sometimes what is both!

 #5) Busted.
-Some of the worst offenders, in my opinion, are the hormone disruptors chemicals.
+Some of the worst on the list of chemicals in perfume are the hormone disruptors chemicals.
 We are spraying them on ourselves, in our homes, offices, shops, cars, you name it, and have no idea what the long-term effects are.
 Most of the time, we don’t even know they are in our cosmetics.
 Check out this graphic that exposes some very well-known fragrance brands.

 #6) You’re in Charge.
 You can find all this out for yourself because it is online, if a bit hidden.
 But I know you’re busy, and I feel this is my calling, so I’m gathering the info for you.
 As always, I encourage you to do your own research, ask questions and take control of your health.